XcalableMP/manual/en/tutorial-global.rst

 The target array specified in the align directive is called "distributed array" Other arrays are called "replicated array" when they are not specified in data mapping directives.

+Data mapping is now complete.
+Next, you will perform work mapping using the template used for data mapping.

 Work Mapping
 ------------------